 Depending on your experience level, email list size, or connections with others, you may want to start with a certain type of webinar

-Sales Webinar– Where you sell an existing product, coaching services, or a live, online training.
+Sales Webinar– Where you sell an existing product, service, or training either directly on the webinar or through a sales call following the webinar.

 Interviews- Another option is to interview others who are relevant to your niche.

-For most beginners, doing a free webinar or an interview are great places to start.
+For most beginners, doing an informational webinar or an interview are great places to start.
 Don’t wait too long to host a sales webinar.
 You can start attracting clients quickly using webinars, often when there are only a few people attending.

 Pick a Date for Your Webinar

 You don’t want to wait forever to host your first webinar.
-If you have never used a Google Hangout on Air (HOA) or your webinar software, you will want to practice a couple times before you host a promoted webinar.
-You should be able to host your first webinar from no experience to your first promoted event in 30 days or less if you work hard.
+If you have never used your webinar software, you will want to practice a couple of times before you host your first webinar.
+You should be able to host your first webinar in 30 days or less

 Pick a Topic for Your Webinar

-Come up with 3-4 topics that are important to your ideal customer.
+Come up with 3-4 topics that are important to your ideal clients.
 What are their WANTS and PROBLEMS?
-Don’t just focus on what you think they NEED. (key)
+Don’t just focus on what you think they NEED.

 Ask your audience.
 Take advantage of your email list or social media following and ask them “What their single biggest struggle is with _____(insert your niche) right now?”
-Use surveys (Google Forms) or simply post the question on Facebook.
+Use surveys or simply post the question on Facebook or LinkedIn to get you started.

 If you don’t have an email list or social following, search in the Kindle Book section of Amazon for your niche.
 Look at the bestselling books.
 Look at the cover, table of contents, and reviews.
-Also, look at other books that “people who bought that book”, also bought.
 These books will give you key insights into the struggles of your market as well as copywriting ideas for your headlines.

-Create Slides if Doing a Free or Sales Webinar
+Create Slides for Your Informational or Sales Webinar

 If you are using slides for your webinar here are a few resources to help you….